 Biliary tract cancer (usually cholangiocarcinoma or gallbladder carcinoma) is uncommon.

 Suspect cancer if patients have an unexplained extrahepatic biliary obstruction or abdominal mass.

-Diagnose cancers by imaging, beginning with ultrasonography, followed by CT cholangiography or MRCP.
+Diagnose cancers by imaging, beginning with ultrasonography, followed by MRCP.

 Treat cancers symptomatically (eg, by stenting or bypassing obstructions in cholangiocarcinoma); occasionally, resection is warranted.